- – - KEEPIN’ IT REAL “COUPON” STYLE – - -

 Q. What do all the coupon abbreviations mean?

 As with every other AWESOME hobby, there is some lingo involved with using coupons.
-Here are the basic ones I’ll use on my site.
+Here are the basic ones we’ll use on the site.

 - Sunday Newspaper Insert Abbreviations Lingo: Ex.
 SS 6/12